Ho Chi Minh City skyline with modern towers and historic French colonial buildings along the Saigon River

 Cu Chi Tunnels

-Notre-Dame Cathedral Basilica & Central Post Office
+Notre-Dame Cathedral & Central Post Office

 Ben Thanh Market